Multi-kink brane in Gauss-Bonnet gravity and its stability: Stability of the system and localization of gravity

 \section{Stability of the system and localization of gravity}

-So far, we have obtained four kinds of thick brane solutions.
-In this section we study the linear stability of the brane system under tensor perturbations of the background metric.
+So far, we have obtained four kinds of thick brane solutions. {It has been shown that the four-dimensional Newtonian potential can be recovered.
+Note that the four-dimensional Newtonian potential is generated by the massless KK graviton and an additional correction will be induced by the massive KK gravitons.
+Therefore, to check that whether the four-dimensional Newtonian potential can be recovered, we need to study the properties of the brane system under four-dimensional tensor perturbations of the background metric}.
 The total metric is given by

 where $h_{\mu \nu}=h_{\mu \nu}(x^{\mu},z)$ is a transverse and traceless tensor perturbation of the background metric (\ref{metric_conf}).
 The transverse and traceless gauge conditions are given by $\partial^{\mu}h_{\mu \nu}=0=h^{\mu}_{\mu}$.